 If not, you could be missing out on a lot of revenue or spending more on inventory carrying cost than necessary.
-Ordering at the correct time can ensure you always meet demand and streamline your inventory control.
+Ordering at the correct time can ensure you always meet demand, helps with inventory reduction, and streamline your inventory control.

 Keep reading to learn what a reorder point is, how to calculate it, and how it can benefit your business.

 What Is Reorder Point?

 The reorder point, or reorder level, is the amount of standing inventory on-hand that triggers a reorder.
 Essentially, when you hit this inventory number, you should reorder products to ensure you continue to meet demand without any gaps and optimize your inventory turnover ratio.
 It is a vital number for any inventory control manager (see inventory control manager salary) to calculate.